Aki78/AirportHeistGroup3MetropoliaProject/README.md

 The key developers of this game are Aki Morooka, Khai cao, Kiana Aghajani and Francesco Natanni.

 ## Vision
-Chapter 2 (Vision) describes the general idea of the the flight simulator game.
+Chapter 2 (Vision) describes the general idea of the flight simulator game.
 What is the purpose of the game and how does it work?
 The vision can be presented also as a figure that is supported by a written description.
 Here you must explain the main idea of the game in your own words: